 We're spoiled by 2-day free shipping and Instagram likes.
 Our generation of #instantgratification wants things on our time.
 And fast.
 While big productivity changes are easy to spot, it's often the small things that give us time back.

-Here are 5 small and simple productivity hacks you can do to get back some well earned minutes in your work day:
+For the new decade, here are 5 small and simple productivity hacks you can do to get back some well earned minutes in your work day.

 1. Use two laptop chargers